 Quantity and Frequency of Microsoft Requests

-Microsoft provides non-profits with an allotment of product donations that can be requested per two-year period.
-Your organisation's first donation request after 27 July 2011 marks the beginning of its recurring two-year cycles.
-Within a two-year period, each eligible non-profit may request from up to 10 title groups:
+Microsoft provides nonprofits, charities, and libraries with an allotment of product donations that can be requested per two-year cycle.
+Your organisation's first donation request after July 27, 2011, marks the beginning of its recurring two-year cycle.
+Within a two-year cycle, each eligible nonprofit or public library may request

 - Products that run on an individual computer (such as Office or Windows)

-- Client access licenses (CALs), management licenses (MLs), and other licenses that provide for connection to or management of a server application
+- Client access licences (CALs), management licences (MLs), and other licences that provide for connection to or management of a server application

 The 50-product allotment usually allows an organisation to install a particular type of product on up to 50 computers.
-However, organisations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licenses.
-For more information, see the Product Use Rights section of Licensing Details for Microsoft Donations.
+However, organisations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licences.
+For more information, see the Product Use Rights section of Licensing Details for Microsoft Products.

 About the Maximum Allotment of Server Products That Do Not Use Core-Based Licensing

-An organisation can request a maximum of five server products that do not use core-based licensing altogether within a two-year period.
-These server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.
+An organisation can request a maximum of five donated server products that do not use core-based licensing altogether within a two-year period.
+These five server products can all be the same product, or they can be any combination of different server products.

 Some servers require MLs or CALs in order to work with their network of computers.
-MLs and CALs are separate items and are in title groups with a 50-product maximum.
+CALs are separate items and have a 50-product maximum.